 Auditing a course means a student enrolls in a course but does not receive academic credit upon completion of the course.
 Professors, students, and advisors are in communication throughout the semester to review a student's progress and participation.
-At the end of each semester, professors are asked to review ACE-IT Policy for Assessment and provide feedback about the student's time in the course.
+At the end of each semester, professors are asked to review each Student's progress with the ACE-IT Policy for Assessment (see pages 10-11) and provide feedback about the student's time in the course.